 So you've downed a chamomile tea and ignored your phone but still can't get to sleep.
 Sound familiar?
 Read on for our guide to getting some Z's during lockdown.

 I have a confession to make; I’ve turned into a full-blown lockdown insomniac.
 Until corona hit I swear I could fall asleep faster than an Olympic-level narcoleptic, but this year, something strange has happened.
 I have joined a waking army of Z-zombies who are struggling to get to sleep, often lying awake for hours at a time, thoughts and worries swirling.

-Even in normal times, approximately 30 percent to 35 percent of the population experiences acute, or short-term, insomnia so it’s little wonder that our new, disrupted schedules and anxieties at this time have created the perfect storm of sleep problems.
+Even in normal times, approximately 30 percent to 35 percent of the population experiences acute (or short-term) insomnia, so it’s little wonder that our disrupted schedules and anxieties at this time have created the perfect storm of sleep problems.

 We caught up with Kathryn Pinkham, Founder of The Insomnia Clinic and a consultant Sleep Specialist for the NHS for her tips on cracking sleepless nights.

 KATHRYN’S TOP TIPS